 Compliance training of various types, such as training on the Standards of Conduct for Toshiba Group, the Toshiba Group Procurement Policy and CSR Management in the Supply Chain, is included in our training programs for procurement personnel at all organizational levels, including the training program for new employees and for transferees.

 We request suppliers to consider CSR in accordance with Toshiba Group Procurement Policy.
 In FY2014, we revised the policy and included expectations for our suppliers to act in accordance with the UN Global Compact and the RBA Code of Conduct and requested some 10,000 suppliers (cumulative numbers*) to abide by this revised content, and got consensus from them.
-From FY2016 onwards, we have continued to explain the policy to our new suppliers and requested their consensus.
+In FY2018, Toshiba Group selected approximately 1,400 companies as new suppliers based on the Policy for Selecting Suppliers stipulated in the Toshiba Group Procurement Policy, which was distributed and explained to them and request them to agree.

 Toshiba Group monitors the status of CSR management in the supply chains that have ongoing businesses at manufacturing sites at the time of quality audits and requests improvements and provides guidance as necessary.
 For new procurement transactions, we check the supplier's conformity with Toshiba Group's procurement and selection policies, its manufacturing sites and management structure, and whether it complies with laws and regulations on environment, human rights, and occupational health and safety.